 You are flexible with your travel and can adapt to changes

-One constant this year is change.
+We thought 2020 was the year of change, but this one will be too.
 If you can roll with the changes and adapt to new policies, then you are going to have an easier time than travelers who do not have flexibility or have trouble with plans getting messed up.
-You'll need to go with the flow in 2020.
+You'll need to go with the flow in 2021.
 Visitors who live closer to the parks, especially those in state, will have the additional benefit of not having to worry about possible travel restrictions.

 It's not your first visit

 If you have been to the parks before, then this is an especially good time to visit.
 We are not saying first-timers shouldn't go, but you will not get the traditional full experience.
 Some shows, parades, play areas and experiences (such as Bibbidi Bobbidi Boutique at Disney) are unavailable.
-To get the full magical theme park experience, wait until 2021 or 2022 to visit.
+To get the full magical theme park experience, wait until later this year or 2022 to visit.

 Have you visited the theme parks since reopening?
 Share your experience here, so other families can make a decision.
 Have questions about visiting the theme parks right now?
 Drop us a line in comments below!